1790 – In an election for Speaker of the Irish parliament, John Foster defeats William Brabazon Ponsonby by 145 votes to 105.

 1800 – The Act of Union is passed which united the Kingdom of Great Britain and the Kingdom of Ireland to create the United Kingdom of Great Britain and Ireland.
 The act meant Ireland lost its own independent Parliament and was now to be ruled from England.
 It would not be until 1922 before Ireland regained legislative independence.
 The Irish state came into being in 1922 as the Irish Free State, a dominion of the British Commonwealth, having seceded from the United Kingdom under the Anglo-Irish Treaty.
 It comprises 26 of the island of Ireland’s 32 counties.
 The 1937 constitution renamed the state Ireland.
 In 1949 it explicitly became a republic, definitively ending its tenuous membership of the British Commonwealth.
 In 1973 it joined the European Communities.

-1819 – Edward Vaughan Kenealy, barrister and writer, is born in Cork.
+1819 – Birth of barrister and writer, Edward Vaughan Kenealy, in Cork.

 1863 – More than six hundred men of the Irish Brigade fight at Gettysburg, losing one-third of their number in The Wheatfield.
 The Irish Brigade suffered severe losses during the Civil War, initially starting with over 2,500 volunteers.
 The Brigade distinguished itself in numerous conflicts including Chancellorsville, Fair Oaks and Fredericksburg.